-Are you recording conversations without someone’s consent?
-Are you wondering whether it is lawful to do so?
-I bet you did not know that it is lawful to monitor a phone conversation or even someone speaking in a room full of people without their consent to do so.
+Do you want to record a conversation without someone’s consent?
+Do you wonder whether it’s lawful to do so?
+While different jurisdictions will give you different answers, you might be surprised to find out that – in many cases – recording without consent is legal.
+This includes recording conversations over the phone or even someone speaking in a room full of people, without their consent to do so.

 How we can help